fotisoikonomou/task-dashboard---React-TypeScript/README.md

  # Task Dashboard

   A React-based project management dashboard featuring a drag-and-drop interface for managing tasks across different columns.
+It can easily be expanded to save items in a DB management system or local storage.
+This project is a base for anyone who wants to build something similar.

   ## Features